ganjiro/PICK-IT/README.md

 ## Project Idea
 There are two application:
-- PC App that exchange information with the Riot Client through the [Riot API], such as the champion to pick or the lobby phase, and send the information to the Web App.
+- a PC App that exchange information with the Riot Client through the [Riot API], such as the champion to pick or the lobby phase, and send the information to the Web App.
 The GUI is made with [PyQt]
-- Web App that displays the lobby status, allow the user to see the team composition, to pick and to ban; this is a progressive web app so it can be installed in a smarphone.
+- a Web App that displays the lobby status, allow the user to see the team composition, to pick and to ban; this is a progressive web app so it can be installed in a smarphone.
 Is made using [Boostrap] and [jQuery] as frontend libraries and [Flask] for the Backend.

 The sincronization is made by a code provided by the pc app that must be typed in the web app.
 The comunication between the apps is managed by redis caching in order to be without slowdowns.